This guide covers how Bonfire handles rendering views within your application.

 In a straight CodeIgniter application you might be used to having a view for your header and a view for your footer.

-Then, in each view file, you would use $this->load->view('header') to keep a consistent layout across your site.
+Then, in each view file, you would use $this->load->view('header')

 This works well, and is one of the fastest options available to you.